 - Don’t Forget About Sound and Aroma

-Designing a Zen Massage Therapy Room in 5 Steps!
+Setting Up a Zen Massage Room in 5 Steps!

 Designing a peaceful massage therapy room for your clients is all about simplicity.
 So, if you’re wondering where to start, start with the basics.

 Step 1: Start with the Basics

 No matter the size of the massage room, there are a few things to keep in mind when setting up.

 - Entrance: Your client’s experience begins at the entrance.
 Your front door sets the tone for their visit.
 Depending on your style, this could mean indoor plants or a light-hearted sign to welcome clients.